rashmiv99/Computer-Graphics/README.md

-# Computer-Graphics
-Implemented some basic Computer Graphics algorithms
+# Computer Graphics
+Practical Assignments completed during my Fourth Semester of Computer Engineering for the course: Computer Graphics (CG). <br>
+The programs have been implemented in C++.